syncfusion-content/maui-docs/MAUI/DateTimePicker/date-time-picker-mode.md

 The Date Time picker can be opened programmatically by setting the [`IsOpen`] property to `true` of [SfDateTimePicker].
 By default, the `IsOpen` property is `false`.

-Note: This property is automatically changed to `false` when you close the dialog by clicking outside of the dialog.
+Note: This property automatically changes to `false` when you close the dialog by clicking outside of it.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml"%}